 - a.
 All materials in Part I - b.
 Supporting Documentation (two 8.5 x 11 pages max): Documentation must lay flat and may include (but not limited to): photos, news clippings, and flyers. - c.
 Letter of Recommendation (one letter max): A letter from a community leader who is aware of your work on this project should be included.
 This recommendation should not come from an Extension agent or family member. - 9.
 Registration must be completed and portfolios uploaded by the County Extension Office in 4-H Event Registration prior to the deadline. - 10.
 Senior 4-H'ers completing Part II may select to compete in an interview process for additional awards and recognition as well as interview experience. - 11.
+Applications should reflect a 4-H'er's work over the past year, from January 1 of the prior year through March 1 of the current year in which the application is due. - 12.
 Applications are judged on Service (40 points), Leadership (40 points), Completeness/ Neatness (10 points), and Presentation Skills (10 points).
-In case of a tie, the tie will be broken by the high Leadership score in odd years, and by the high Service score in even years.
+In case of a tie, the tie will be broken by the high Leadership score in odd years and by high Service score in even years.